Elove/Multivendor/README.md

 # Multi Vendor

+Hey there, Multi Vendor is neither an extension or module.
 Multi Vendor is a simple stand alone Open source script that can be used for ecommerce purposes.
 ## Features
-Multi Vendor is built on top of OpenCart 3.x thus it inherits all the inbuilt  features of OpenCart.
+Multi Vendor is built on top of OpenCart 3.x thus it inherits all the inbuilt  OpenCart features .
 You can easily use the Multi Vendor to create a Marketplace store where both admin and customers can sell their goods and services.
 The admin will earn money through Membership plans and commissions on sales Checkout the Multi Vendor [DEMO](http://demo.codlance.com)